lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDERLESS-COMPONENTS.md

 The next feature we will add is the password and confirmation fields.
 We will also expose a `matching` property, to see if the password and confirmation are the same.

-First, update `isMatching` to receive a `password` and `confirmation` prop.
-We also add the logic to see if the passwords match:
+First, we will define an `isMatching` function that takes `password` and `confirmation` and compared them.

 ```ts
 function isMatching(password: string, confirmation: string) {